Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   ],
 ~~~

-Secondly, we create a Services folder and put all the services inside.
+Secondly, we create a Services folder and put all the service files inside.
-We then go to the posts.components and the first thing we move is the url, which is the implementation detail about working with our backend
+We then go to the **post.component.ts** and the first thing we move is the url, which is the implementation detail for our backend.

 ~~~
 ./posts.component.ts